etesync/etesync-dav/README.md

 **Note:** For Linux and Mac you may want to rename the binaries to `etesync-dav` for ease of use.

-To run the binary on macOS or Linux:
+To run the binary on Linux:

 1. in your terminal, navigate to the binary's location by typing `cd /path/to/file`.
 The path to the file is most likely `~/Downloads`.
 1. make it executable by typing `chmod +x binary-name` in your terminal, replacing 'binary-name' with the name of the binary you downloaded.